vuestorefront/vue-storefront/packages/core/docs/getting-started/layouts-and-routing.md

 Pages can define a custom [layout](https://nuxtjs.org/docs/directory-structure/pages#layout) property to change the default used for this view.

-The convention is to use `PascalCase` when naming components inside of the `layouts` directory, e.g., `MyAccount.vue`.
+The convention is to use `PascalCase` when naming components inside of the `pages` directory, e.g., `MyAccount.vue`.

 ## Predefined routes